chendotjs/bloomfilter-redis/README.md

 const redis = require("redis");

 let bf = new BloomFilter({//all params have a default value, and I choose some to present below
-  redisSize: 16, // this will create a string value which is 16 MegaBytes in length
+  redisSize: 256, // this will create a string value which is 16 MegaBytes in length
-  hashesNum: 8, // how many hash functions do we use
+  hashesNum: 16, // how many hash functions do we use
-  redisKey: 'test', //this will create a string which keyname is `test`
+  redisKey: 'Node_Bloomfilter_Redis', //this will create a string which keyname is `test`
   redisClient: redis.createClient(), //you can choose to create the client by yourself });